 “In America, white supremacy manifests itself as the human norm: whites are perceived as normal, nonethnic, nonracial people….
 In Bonhoeffer’s Germany, white supremacy was portrayed as Volkish racial purity….
 The Volkish devotion to pure German blood, with its ethnic, nationalist, imperialist longings, was the German equivalent of normalized humanity from the American version of white Supremacy.”(p.
 111)

-The fact that the German church adopted the same ideology as the same became a major point of contention for Bonhoeffer.
-Even those who stood in opposition to the “Führer principle” still accepted Hitler’s government.
+The fact that the German church adopted the same ideology as the state became a major point of contention for Bonhoeffer.
+Even those within the Confessing Church movement who stood in opposition to the “Führer principle” still accepted Hitler’s government.
 They were able to still apply Luther’s two kingdom interpretation that saw Christian commitment to the life of the church as something distinct from the political and social realities of the day.
 Yet, Bonhoeffer absolutely rejected this in light of his theological shift, seeing it as a “fundamental distortion of the church and the nature of Christian discipleship” (p.
 123).

 In contrast to his Confessing Church counterparts, Jesus for Bonhoeffer was Stellvertretung, meaning, “Jesus is both the source and the guide for Christian community and the mandate for empathic social interaction with those who suffer” (p.
 125).
 This view of Jesus, the church, and discipleship all flowed from a renewed commitment to the Sermon on the Mount.
 Williams recalls a letter Bonhoeffer wrote to his brother Karl where he affirms, “…I think that I am right in saying that I would only achieve true inner clarity and honesty by really starting to take the Sermon on the Mount seriously” (p.
 110).